dfinity/dre/README.md

-# Repo docs in Github Pages
+# Documentation in Github Pages

 Searchable docs are available as GitHub pages at https://dfinity.github.io/dre/